-Pool boiling occurs when heat is added to a pool or puddle of liquid to which more liquid is continually added and from which only vapour is removed.
+Pool boiling occurs when heat is added to a pool or puddle of liquid to which more liquid is continually added and from which only vapor is removed.
 The heat causes the more volatile component to vaporize, leaving the less volatile components behind.
-The remaining liquid becomes more and more enriched in the less volatile component until a point is reached wherein the content of the less volatile component leaving in the vapour extracted from the pool boiler equals its content entering in the added liquid.
+The remaining liquid becomes more and more enriched in the less volatile component until a point is reached wherein the content of the less volatile component leaving in the vapor extracted from the pool boiler equals its content entering in the added liquid.
 If the liquid concentration of the higher boiling component builds to a high enough level that a condensed phase forms rich in this component, the pool accumulates this condensed phase indefinitely.
+Pool boiling is also known as pot boiling.